Skip to main content

 Change over time

-Overall, since 1990, the heating influence of human-produced greenhouse gases has increased by 1.1 Watts per square meter.
-Carbon dioxide is the big hitter, responsible for 80 percent of that increase.
-Nitrous oxide—most of it produced by soil microbes when crops are overfertilized—is responsible for close to 8 percent of the increase.
-Methane is third, responsible for about 6 percent of the increase.
-The remainder of the increase is from HCFCs and HFCs, each accounting for a little under 4 percent of the increase between 1990 and 2021, whereas the heating influence from the CFCs group has decreased.
+Overall, since 1990, human-produced greenhouse gases have increased the heating power of the atmosphere by 1.11 Watts per square meter, according to the AGGI.
+Carbon dioxide is the big hitter, responsible for 78 percent of that increase.
+Changes methane and nitrous oxide—most of the latter comes from soil microbes when crops are overfertilized—are each responsible for about 7.5 percent of the increase.
+The remainder of the increase is from HCFCs and HFCs, each accounting for around 4 percent of the increase.
+The heating influence from the CFCs group has decreased over time as their manufacture slowed thanks to the Montreal Protocol.

 Making the AGGI